A Locality-Aware Bruck Allgather: Locality-Aware Bruck Algorithm

 The locality-aware Bruck algorithm naturally extends to a larger process count.
 Figure~\ref{fig:nap_bruck_pattern_large} shows the additional step of non-local communication required if Example~\ref{exmp:allgather} was extended to $64$ processes with $4$ processes per region.

+Each process holds initial data from a group of four regions, received during the previous steps.
+Within the step of non-local communication in Example~\ref{exmp:allgather}, each region now exchanges with the other four groups of regions.
+For example, the processes in Region 1 initially hold all data originating within regions $1$ through $4$.
+Process $5$ receives data from process $21$, containing all data originating in regions $5$ through $8$.
+Process $6$ receives all data originating in regions $9$ through $12$ from process $38$.
+Process $7$ receives data from process $55$, which contains all data initially in regions $13$ through $15$ as well as region $0$.

 The locality-aware all-gather simply maps to process counts where the number of regions is a power of the number of processes per region.
-However, the algorithm naturally extends to any power-of-two region count.
-In this case, a number of processes per region would sit idle during non-local communication.
+However, the algorithm naturally extends to any region count.
+In the case where the number of regions is not a power of the number of processes per region, a fraction of the processes in each region would sit idle during at least one step of non-local communication.
 As a result, an MPI\_Allgatherv would need to be used for the subsequent local step as some processes within the region will hold no new information.

+Note, the locality-aware Bruck algorithm naturally extends to additional levels of hierarchy by replacing all calls to \texttt{bruck} in Algorithm~\ref{alg:nap_bruck} with an additional layer of \texttt{loc\_bruck}.
+For instance, assume Algorithm~\ref{alg:nap_bruck} performs a node-aware Bruck allgather, with inter-node communication considered non-local.
+Instead of calling the standard Bruck allgather in Algorithm~\ref{alg:bruck} on the intra-node communication, Algorithm~\ref{alg:nap_bruck} is used to again to perform a socket-aware allgather on the intra-node communicator.
+The standard allgather in Algorithm~\ref{alg:bruck} will then be performed only on intra-socket communicators.

+Finally, the locality-aware Bruck algorithm allows for performance reproducibiliy regardless of process placement.
+The performance of the standard Bruck algorithm varies with process placement, as the number and size of non-local messages is dependent upon the ordering of the processes.
+As locality-aware communication splits the communicators into local and non-local, the ordering of the processes has no impact on non-local communication requirements.